 Here are some of my favorite hydroinfrastructure sites.

 Like many highways, the New York Thruway follows a Native American trail that was later the route of a canal.
 The Erie Canal—a 363-mile long artificial river connecting New York City with the upper Great Lakes—changed the economy of the young nation.
 After its 1825 completion, New York oysters traveled to landlocked upstate towns, and upstate apples made their way, albeit at 4 miles per hour—to New York City.
 Canals were the first step in our transformation to a society freed from the constraints of region.
 Today we eat mangos from India and expect fresh asparagus year-round.
-This is the Erie's famous flight of locks at Lockport, NY—closed for winter in this picture.
-It's hard to believe that these straightforward ditches were the dawn of our de-localized world.
+This six-foot-deep ditch was the dawn of our de-localized world.

 The Welland Canal

-The canal that allows ships to circumvent Niagara Falls is the Welland Canal, a 27-mile ditch chopped through the Canadian Niagara peninsula in 1829, and expanded several times thereafter.
+Ships circumvent Niagara Falls by using the Welland Canal, a 27-mile ditch chopped through the Canadian Niagara peninsula in 1829, and expanded several times thereafter.
 Throughout the nineteenth century, many Americans believed the U.S. government should build its own canal connecting Lakes Ontario and Erie, in case the British ever decided to refuse us access to theirs.
-That fear proved baseless.
-Today, people worry more about the environmental effects of the Welland; in connecting the Great Lakes to the Atlantic via the St. Lawrence Seaway, the canal has brought all manner of invasive species from the ocean into the freshwater Great Lakes.
-In spite of this, Bob loves the Welland Canal—the sight of a massive freighter going through one of its 8 locks is indisputably impressive.
+Today, xenophobia settles on invasive species, not invading armies.
+In connecting the Great Lakes to the St. Lawrence Seaway and the Atlantic, the Welland has brought all manner of plants and animals from the ocean into the Great Lakes.
+Nonetheless, it's hard not to be impressed by the sight of a massive freighter going through one of its 8 locks.

 The Croton Aquaduct's High Bridge